 - 1. Go to a safe place and speak with someone you trust.
 Tell this person what happened.
 If there is any immediate danger, let a security guard know if you are on campus or call 911 if you are off campus.
-To contact Campus Security call (310) 665-6965 or stop by the office it is open 24 hours. - 2.
+To contact Campus Security call (310) 665-6965 or stop by the office; it is open 24 hours. - 2.
 Consider securing immediate professional support to assist you in the crisis. - 3.
-You can contact Student Counseling Services at (310) 846-5738. - 4.
+You can contact Counseling and Psychological Services (CAPS) at (310) 846-5738. - 4.
 For your safety and well-being, immediate medical attention is encouraged.
 Further, being examined as soon as possible, ideally within 120 hours, is important.
-The Santa Monica Rape Treatment Center will arrange for a specific medical examination at no charge.
+The Rape Treatment Center will arrange for a specific medical examination at no charge.
 To preserve evidence, it is best that you do not bathe, shower, douche, or change clothes before that exam.
 Even if you have already bathed, you are still encouraged to have prompt medical care.
 Additionally, you are encouraged to gather bedding, linens, or unlaundered clothing and any other pertinent articles that may be used for evidence. - 5.
-Even after the immediate crisis has passed, consider seeking support from Student Counseling Services at Otis College or Santa Monica Rape Treatment Center or Valley Trauma Center. - 6.
-Contact the Title IX Coordinator at (310) 846-2554 if you need assistance with a College-related concern
+Even after the immediate crisis has passed, consider seeking support from Counseling and Psychological Services at Otis College, the RapeTreatment Center, or ValleyTrauma Center. - 6.
+Contact the Title IX Coordinator at (310) 846-2554 or jjohnsonmills@otis.edu, if you need assistance with a College-related concern